WeegeeNumbuh1/FlightGazer/README.md

 ### 🎚️ Configuration

 The [`config.yaml`](./config.yaml) file is where settings are configured.
 It has descriptions/explanations for all configurable options.
 It is found (and needs to be) in the same directory as the main script itself.
 Edit it as needed before running FlightGazer.
+If you changed any setting, FlightGazer must be [restarted](#-shutting-down--restarting) for the change to take effect.

 > [!NOTE]
 > If the configuration file is missing or has invalid values, the main script has built-in fallbacks.
 It will alert you as necessary.<br>
 > (Just don't try to purposely break the script!)

+#### Adjusting Colors
+There is [`colors.py`](./setup/colors.py) in the `setup` folder of FlightGazer that controls the color for each element shown on the display.
+You can configure the colors in that file.
 #### Tricks & Tips
 <details><summary>Configuration details for a remote dump1090 installation</summary>